gvanderheide/discreteMarkovChain/README.md

 # discreteMarkovChain
 This Python module calculates the steady state distribution of a Markov chain with a discrete state space.
 Markov chains with several million states can be solved.
-This module is for Python 2.7 and its only dependency is numpy/scipy.
+This module works in the latest versions of Python 2 and Python 3 and its only dependency is numpy/scipy.

 The module introduces the `markovChain` class which has the following features.